destrukter/AugmentedVisionBonus/Readme.md

 4. Track image in camera view
 5. Render `.fbx` model on top of the tracked image correctly
 6. Update model position when camera or image marker moves
+-->
+---

+# MVPs
+1. Load webcam feed, upload marker and extract features
+2. Detect marker in scene and draw bounding box
+3. Pose extimation and according 3d axis rendering
+4. Upload fbx, render and align cube on marker
+5. Render fbx instead of cube and have stable real time tracking

 ---